cimryan/teslausb/README.md

     ifconfig wlan0
     ```
 1. Verify that there's an IP address on your subnet assigned.
 If you don't see the IP address wait for a couple of seconds and re-run the command.

+### Set up the USB Storage Functionality

+Now that you have Wifi up and running, it's time to set up the USB Storage and scripts that will manage the dashcam and (optionally) music storage.

+1. SSH to the Pi and run `sudo -i`
 1. Try to ping your archive server from the Pi.
+In this example the server is named `nautilus`.
     ```
     ping -c 3 nautilus
     ```